On this page

 The ACCC only has documents created by the ACCC, or documents that have been forwarded to the ACCC.

 The ACCC doesn’t generally hold documents such as medical records, phone bills or police records.
-To access that material, contact your medical practitioner, telecommunication provider or local police force.
+To access this material, contact your medical practitioner, telecommunication provider or local police force.

 We hold the following categories of ACCC documents: